Consumer Medicine Information

 short term treatment of behavioural problems in patients with a decline in mental

-ability (dementia).
-These problems include aggression through words or action, morbid
+ability (dementia) – these problems include aggression through words or actions, morbid

 conduct and other disruptive disorders such as aggression, impulsiveness and self-injury

-in adults and children aged over 5 years old who are intellectually disabled.
+in adults, adolescents and children aged over 5 years old who are intellectually disabled

 How it works